mcarrickscott/pppm/README.md

-# pppm
-Poor Programmer's Password Manager
+# pppm- The Poor Programmer's Password Manager

+PPPM is a stateless password manager, targeted at programmers.
+Some programming experience required!

+PPPM requires the Qt development environment.

+For a description of PPPM see doc/poor.pdf